kawhicurry/kawhicurry/README.md

 ### Hi, I'm KawhiCurry.

-I work as a `SRE` for [a team](https://www.qingyou.studio) which create infinite possibilities with love.
+I work as a `SRE` for [a team](https://qingyou.njupt.edu.cn) which create infinite possibilities with love.

 Intended to work for an cloud infrastructure team in the future.

+Maybe you'll be interested in my [resume](https://kawhicurry.github.io/resume).

 ⚡ My Skills: